talonhub/community/README.md

 ## .talon file

+Talon are used for

+- implementoing actions

-Talon files may implement actions and define the overall context for voice commands.
+- define the overall context for commands and actions

+- implementing voice commands.

 ### Context
 There is a "header" section in .talon files that defines the context for the commands.
 This is everything above the hyphen/dash in the .talon file.